opentaps/open-climate-investing/dao/decarbonization/Decarbonization_Tao.md

 If invalidated after purchase, replacement offsets must be purchased.
 All members of the DAO must commit to this.

+## What We're Working On

+We're reviewing some actual offsets on the [Offsets discussions channel](https://github.com/opentaps/open-climate-investing/discussions/categories/offsets) to gain a deeper understanding of them.
+Everyone is welcome to join.

 ## Where to Buy Offsets

 So far we have identified the following sources where we could buy offsets from specific projects, rather than generics: